 The Irish Cultural Society is a group of your friends and neighbors who want to know more about their Irish heritage.
 The group, non-political by its charter, endeavors to bring together people with the common goal of learning about our roots and supporting Irish culture and study.

-Our latest addition to the archives is "Jack Butler Yeats", written by John Walsh.
+Our latest addition to the archives is "The Ogham Alphabet", written by John Walsh.